Koala-Bandits/nrcs-design-system/README.md

 ## Learn More

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more a Create React App in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

+You can learn more about Storybook in the [StoryBook Documentaion](https://storybook.js.org/docs/basics/introduction/)

 ### Code Splitting